 ~ The veteran’s health situation suggests home services or home healthcare is needed.

-~ Tell the VA physician that would be helpful, or the physician suggests it based upon your health condition/screening.
+~ Tell the VA physician that it would be helpful, or the physician suggests it based upon health condition/screening.

 ~ The VA physician writes an order for services, which is received by the extended services team.

-~ They send a referral out to all the agencies in Maine who provide services under contract with the VA.
+~ They send a referral out to all the agencies in Maine providing services under contract with the VA.

-~ An agency picks up the referral and contacts you to being services.
+~ An agency picks up the referral and contacts you to begin services.

 The agency submits service claims to the VA, who then pays the agency.

 I’m not that bad off.
 There are vets who need this more than me.